 D. To be notified of the student’s privacy rights under FERPA, as indicated by this Notification.

 E. To file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is:
+Complaints may be filed via email by completing the form at https://studentprivacy.ed.gov/file-a-complaint and emailing to FERPA.Complaints@ed.gov.
+Complaints may also be filed by mail at the following address:

 U.S. Department of Education